muleina/LA3D/README.md

 ### AN Trade-offs on VAD

+The figure demonstrates the impact of the different AN on the VAD performance.
+The PEL4VAD has generally better anomaly localization than the MGFN VAD model.

 <img src="./results/paper/adaptive_an_vad_example_compare.jpg" alt="AN-vAD on the UCF-Crime and XD-Violence Datasets" title="AN-vAD on the UCF-Crime and XD-Violence Datasets" width=100% height=100%>

 ### More AN Results:

 $No-AN$: Non-anonymized, $G^0$: baseline Guassian, $G^a$: adaptive Guassian, $P^0$: baseline pixelization, and $\mathcal{P^a}$: adaptive pixelization.
 <img src="./results/paper/adaptive_an_example_compare.jpg" alt="AN on the VISPR Dataset" title="AN on the VISPR Dataset" width=100% height=100%>